isomerpages/moe-fuhuapri/_highlights/Events.md

 description: ""
 variant: markdown
 ---
+##### **2024 P2 Speech &amp; Drama**

+Our Primary 2 Drama Programme at Fuhua Primary ignites creativity and imagination into our young learners through engaging and interactive activities.
+Students explore role-playing, storytelling, and expressive movement, developing self-confidence and communication skills.
+The programme fosters teamwork, and personal growth, culminating in an end-of-term performance that showcases their talents.
+We are proud to present to you our P2 students' artistic journeys and celebrate their holistic development.

+Please click [here](https://www.youtube.com/watch?v=8wrtNTPAxUQ) to watch the performance.

 ##### **2024 Primary 5 Camp**
 In January, our Primary 5 students had a meaningful time participating in a 3D2N camp.
 The camp aims to:
 * equip students to adapt to a dynamic environment,